CodeAndCake/Guides/how-to-git.md

 ### How does Git work?

-There are two main ways of working with Git:
+There are two ways of working with Git:

 1. Using a *Command Line Interface* (CLI).
 You can learn more about the Git CLI with this [interactive tutorial](https://try.github.io).
 * Using a *Graphic User Interface* (GUI) application.